printercu/jquery.gettext/README.md

 parsing and conversion steps.
 After this command is executed, a JSON file is available and can be used via a jQuery plugin.

+## No js version
+`cake build` to get it.

+## mo2json-all
+Will create json files for all domains for all languages in some folder.

+Translations filename format: `:locales_dir/:language/LC_MESSAGES/:domain.mo`.

 Requirements
 ------------